TomShacham/http4js/README.md

 ## To dos

+- native https server
+  - replace calls to httpbin with calls to an h4js https server
 - zipkin tracing
   - build collector
   - generate bytes not a math random string
   - support sampled and debug
   - docs
 - possibly have a Headers class for dicing with headers, not just an object
-- get rid of pivoted routing
+- provide pivoted routing (?)
+- apply filters to some routes and not all
 - streaming
-- apply filters to some routes and not all
-- native https server